m0ru/bak/04_solution.md

 All actions are declared in the `actionHierarchy`-object in `action.js`.
 From that two objects are generated:

 - `actionTypes`, which contains string-constants (e.g. `actionTypes.drafts.change.title === 'drafts.change.title'`)
 - `actionCreators`, which houses the action creators.
-For the sake of injecting them with ng-redux, they are organised with `__` as separator (e.g.
+For the sake of injecting them with ng-redux, they are organized with `__` as separator (e.g.
 - `actionCreators.drafts__change__title('some title')`

 The easiest way to create actions without side-effects is to just place